-Preheat the oven to 180'C/Gas 4.
-Grease and line two 20cm diameter baking tins and set aside.
+- Preheat the oven to 180'C/Gas 4.
+Grease and line three 20cm diameter baking tins and set aside.

-Separate the mixture between the three cake tins (it should be approx 510g of mix per tin) and bake in the centre of the oven - see notes.
+- Separate the mixture between the three cake tins (it should be approx 510g of mix per tin) and bake in the centre of the oven for 25-30 minutes until a skewer comes out clean from the centre - see notes.
 Once cook, remove from the oven and cool on a wire rack.

 - You might need to bake the cakes in batches if you have a small oven like me.
 You don't want to keep opening the door to rotate shelves otherwise your cakes might sink!